 Nothing could now stop the advance of the Crusaders.
 They captured Konya

 in 1097, then Ereğli and Kayseri, as well as all of the Aegean lands.
 One-third

 of Anatolia returned to Byzantine power.
 Intent on reaching Jerusalem, the Crusaders crossed Anatolia but did

-remain there, and were largely ignired by the Turks.
-However, they caused confusion, killed and
+remain there, and were largely ignored by the Turks.
+However, they killed and

 plundered, and disrupted the plans of the Seljuks for expansion, driving them back from the

 coast into the central plains.
 The Crusaders also affected

 the relationship of the Seljuks with their rivals the Danishmendids, who joined forces with the Seljuks